Timeline of the nuclear program of Iran: 2006

 January 2006: Iran provides the European negotiating side with a six-point proposal, which includes an offer to again suspend uranium enrichment for a period of two years, pending the outcome of continued negotiations.
 The offer is dismissed by the Europeans, and not reported in the Western press.

 This offer of compromise follows several other offers from Iran, all of which were summarily dismissed by the US.

 January 31, 2006: The IAEA reports that "Iran has continued to facilitate access under its Safeguards Agreement as requested by the Agency ... including by providing in a timely manner the requisite declarations and access to locations" and lists outstanding issues.

 January 2006: The New York Times reporter James Risen published State of War, in which he alleged a CIA operation code-named Operation Merlin backfired and may have helped Iran in its nuclear program, in an attempt to delay it feeding them false information.

 February 4, 2006: The IAEA votes 27–3 to report Iran to the United Nations Security Council.
 After the vote, Iran announced its intention to end voluntary co-operation with the IAEA beyond basic Nuclear Non-Proliferation Treaty requirements, and to resume enrichment of uranium.

 March 2006: The U.S. National Security Strategy decried Iran, stating that "Iran has violated its Non-Proliferation Treaty safeguards obligations and refuses to provide objective guarantees that its nuclear program is solely for peaceful purposes."
 The term "objective guarantees" is understood to mean permanent abandonment of enrichment.

-March 15, 2006: Mahmoud Ahmadinejad reaffirms Iran's commitment to developing a domestic nuclear power industry.
+March 15, 2006: President Mahmoud Ahmadinejad reaffirms Iran's commitment to developing a domestic nuclear power industry.

 March 27, 2006: In a Foreign Policy article entitled "Fool Me Twice", Joseph Cirincione, director for non-proliferation at the Carnegie Endowment for International Peace, claimed that "some senior officials have already made up their minds: They want to hit Iran." and that there "may be a co-ordinated campaign to prepare for a military strike on Iran."
 Joseph Cirincione also warns "that a military strike would be disastrous for the United States.
 It would rally the Iranian public around an otherwise unpopular regime, inflame anti-American anger around the Muslim world, and jeopardise the already fragile U.S. position in Iraq.
 And it would accelerate, not delay, the Iranian nuclear program.
 Hard-liners in Tehran would be proven right in their claim that the only thing that can deter the United States is a nuclear bomb.
 Iranian leaders could respond with a crash nuclear program that could produce a bomb in a few years."